Skip to main menu Skip to content Skip to footer

 In some cases, doctors recommend medication for PMDD.
 Hormonal birth control can often be helpful because it can balance the shifts in hormones that happen in girls’ bodies before their periods.
 Antidepressant medication may also be prescribed for PMDD.

-Building coping skills through cognitive behavioral therapy (CBT) can also be helpful.
+Building skills to manage one’s mood through cognitive behavioral therapy (CBT) can also be helpful.

 Additionally, keeping track of symptoms can help kids with PMDD plan ahead.
 They might avoid making important plans during the times that symptoms are worst or plan to do things they know will help, like exercising or eating healthy food.